 The Company and its subsidiary are subject to U.S. federal income tax as well as income taxes in multiple state and local jurisdictions.
-The Company has concluded all U.S. federal tax matters for years through January 31, 2012.
-All material state and local income tax matters have been concluded for years through January 31, 2011.
+The Company has concluded all U.S. federal tax matters for years through January 31, 2013.
+All material state and local income tax matters have been concluded for years through January 31, 2012.
+The Company is no longer subject to IRS examination for periods prior to the tax year ended January 31, 2013; however, carryforward losses that were generated prior to the tax year ended January 31, 2013 may still be adjusted by the IRS if they are used in a future period.

-The Company has recorded a reserve, including interest and penalties, for uncertain tax positions of \$263,000 and zero as of January 31, 2017 and 2016, respectively.
-As of January 31, 2017 and 2016, the Company had no accrued interest and penalties associated with unrecognized tax benefits.
+The Company has recorded a reserve, including interest and penalties, for uncertain tax positions of \$286,000 and \$263,000 as of January 31, 2018 and 2017, respectively.
+As of January 31, 2018 and 2017, the Company had no accrued interest and penalties associated with unrecognized tax benefits.